okfde/old.okfn.de/blog/_posts/2018/2018-06-25-EITI-Woche-in-Berlin.md

 ### Friday - Bericht vom Freitag
 <br>
 ¡Buenos días a todos! <br>
-Working breakfast from @BMWi_Bund for new implementing countries from Latin America
+Working breakfast organized by Christin Fröhlich from @BMWi_Bund for new implementing countries from Latin America
 ![Latin America](/files/blog/2018/06/20180629-EITI-Friday-southamerica.jpg)